 Retired Army Lt.
 Col. Dave Grossman, a professor of military science, has argued that humans have a deep, innate resistance to killing that requires special training to overcome.
 I was unable to thrust my bayonet into a dummy during my USAF ranger training in early 1969.
 If I had been an army grunt instead of an Air Force officer, and a few years younger, I wonder, would it have been easier to kill on command?
-My commander was obviously very unhappy when I refused to use my bayonet, because the military is well aware that men can only be made to kill by coercion.
+My commander was obviously very unhappy when I refused to use my bayonet because the military is well aware that men can only be made to kill by coercion.
 The tyranny needed to make an army work is fierce.
 It knows it cannot allow dialogue about its mission and must quickly patch any cracks in the blind obedience system.
 I was immediately placed on the “Officer Control Roster” and faced royal scoldings behind closed doors in which I was threatened with court-martial offenses, shamed over and over, and accused of being a coward and traitor.
 My unpremeditated refusal to participate in the bayonet drill, I was told, created morale problems that threatened to interfere with our mission.

 Yale University social psychologist Stanley Milgram in 1961, only three months after the beginning of the trial of Adolph Eichmann in Jerusalem for his role in coordinating the Holocaust, began a series of experiments to better understand the nature of obedience to authority.
 The results were shocking.
 Milgram carefully screened his subjects to be representative of typical US Americans.
-Briefed on the importance of following orders, participants were instructed to press a lever inflicting what they believed were a series of shocks, gradually escalating at fifteen-volt increments, every time the nearby Learner (actor) made a mistake in a word-matching task.
+Briefed on the importance of following orders, participants were instructed to press a lever inflicting what they believed was a series of shocks, gradually escalating at fifteen-volt increments, every time the nearby Learner (actor) made a mistake in a word-matching task.
 When the Learners began screaming in pain, the Experimenter (authority figure) calmly insisted that the experiment must continue.
 A startling 65 percent of Milgram’s Participants administered the highest possible level of electricity—a lethal jolt that might have killed someone actually receiving the shocks.
 Additional experiments conducted over the years at other universities in the United States, and in at least nine other countries in Europe, Africa, and Asia, all revealed similar high rates of compliance to authority.
 A 2008 study designed to replicate the Milgram obedience experiments while avoiding several of its most controversial aspects, found similar results.

 Milgram announced the study’s most fundamental lesson:

 Ordinary people, simply doing their jobs, and without any particular hostility on their part, can become agents in a terrible destructive process . . .
 The most common adjustment of thought in the obedient subject is for him (her) to see himself (herself) as not responsible for his (her) own actions. . .
 He (she) sees himself (herself) not as a person acting in a morally accountable way but as the agent of external authority, “doing one’s duty” that was heard time and again in the defense statements of those accused at Nuremberg. . . .
-In complex society it is psychologically easy to ignore responsibility when one is only an intermediate link in a chain of evil action but is far from the final consequences. . . .
+In a complex society, it is psychologically easy to ignore responsibility when one is only an intermediate link in a chain of evil action but is far from the final consequences. . . .
 Thus there is a fragmentation of the total human act; no one man(woman) decides to carry out the evil act and is confronted with its consequences.

 Milgram reminded us that a critical examination of our own history reveals a “democracy” of installed authority no less tyrannical, thriving on an obedient population of insatiable consumers dependent upon the terrorization of others, citing destruction of the original Indigenous inhabitants, dependence upon slavery of millions, internment of Japanese Americans, and the use of napalm against Vietnamese civilians.